msoute/vertx-deploy-tools/README.md

 * [Feature] Remove config for aws keys, default to aws client authentication strategy (Environment variables, Java System Properties, Credential profiles, Instance profile)
 * [Maven Plugin] Only log result messages once
 * [Maven Plugin] Fail builds if deploy of any instance failes for strategy WHATEVER and DEFAULT
+* [Misc] Do not add instance id to deploy request, read it from instance metadata.

 ## 1.2.1